wechaty/docusaurus/docusaurus/docs/what-is-wechaty.md

 - **Message processing**: You can use Wechaty to receive and send messages.
 It supports messages in the form of text, image, audio, video, and attachements.
 - **Room management**: You can use it to create rooms, add and remove room members, manage topics, etc
-- **Contact management**: Search by name, alias, tags, get profile data and avatar
+- **Contact management**: Search by name, alias, tags, get profile data and avatar.
-- **Friendship management**: Search and add new friends, accept friendship requests, etc
+- **Friendship management**: Search and add new friends and accept friendship requests.
-- **Intelligent dialogue Management**: Just several configuration can get a task-oriented bot.
+- **Intelligent dialogue management**: Just several configuration can get a task-oriented bot.
-- **Multi-platform support**: With Wechaty, you write code which runs on all IM platforms!
+- **Multi-platform support**: With Wechaty, you write code which runs on all IM platforms.

-## Supported Instant Messaging Services
+## Supported Instant Messaging services

 Wechaty supports a number of Instant Messaging platforms.
-You can build a chatbot using Wechaty for any of the following Instant Messaging platforms.
+You can build a chatbot using Wechaty for any of the following Instant Messaging platforms:

 <!-- Find better way of presenting this list -->